Koko-66/snakes-and-ladders/README.md

   - I want to have an option to select another avatar when I want to play again.
 		- Avatar can be swapped at any time in the instructions sections without board beign reset.
   - I can play the game on another device and have the same user experience.
 		- The game has been designed to appear correctly and maintain the same functionality on devices of different sizes using media queries.
+The game is not suitable for devices with screens smaller than 280px width.

 ### Validator Testing
 - HTML